 At some point in your life, you may be interested in a personal loan.
-It can open the door to a variety of possibilities that otherwise wouldn’t be immediately available to you due to a lack of funds, such as a computer or home improvements.
+It can open the door to a variety of possibilities that otherwise wouldn’t be immediately available to you due to a lack of funds, allowing you to make a large purchase like a computer or finally tackle some home improvements.
 Like most loans, you’re able to pay off a personal loan over time at agreed-upon terms with a lender—typically with fixed interest.

 Unlike the typical mortgage or auto loan, personal loans are generally unsecured.
 Lenders take more of a risk when making unsecured loans because they won’t have assets to recover in the case of default.
 For example, when a borrower defaults on a secured auto loan, a lender can repossess the vehicle and sell it to help pay off the loan.
-However, if a borrower defaults on an unsecured loan, there's no collateral that the lender can recover and sell.
-Because unsecured loans are riskier for lenders, they're more difficult to get, often have higher interest rates and depend on your creditworthiness.
-While personal loans don’t have assets that can be taken like secured loans do, the lender can still undertake general collections activities in an effort to recover on a defaulted unsecured loan.
+However, if a borrower defaults on an unsecured loan, there’s no collateral that the lender can recover and sell.
+As a result, personal loans often carry a higher interest rate than secured loans.

 YES, a personal loan may be a good idea for: